Austin-Tracy/Report-Highlighter/README.md

 ```

 ## Future Work
-This project is a minimal example, some ideas to expansion this functionality.
+This project is a minimal example, some ideas to expand this functionality.

 - The class-level arrays of strings in MainWindow can be replaced with functions to fetch real data from a database or a file.
 - The HighlightBehavior class could be extended to support more UI controls.